Watch the webinar now:

 • Warehousing: Efficient use of storage capacity thanks to suitable container sizes

-• Transport: Optimization of logistics and reduction of transport costs
+• Transport: Optimization of logistics costs and reduction of transport costs

 • Procurement costs: utilization of volume discounts through larger containers